The pumping world is already hard and when you have to choose the right pump but you don’t have any experience, things can get hectic.

 You can download IOS and Android apps for both of them.

-These apps help you keep track of the amount of milk you’ve pumped in real-time, the frequency you pump, and other useful data.
+The Elvia and Willow apps help you keep track of the amount of milk you’ve pumped in real-time, the frequency you pump, your pumping history and other useful data.

 You chose wireless breast pumps so it is natural that you’re interested in how long you can expect them to work without charging.